bruvellu/terebratalia-wnts/2-text/wnt.md

 - **Paper’s repository:** Zenodo [https://doi.org/10.5281/zenodo.8312022](https://doi.org/10.5281/zenodo.8312022).
 Citable repository containing the source code, data files, analysis pipelines, figure plates, manuscript text, original *in situ* images, and high-resolution figures [@Vellutini2023-oi].
 - **Stage-specific RNA-Seq:** NCBI [https://identifiers.org/bioproject:PRJNA1103701](https://identifiers.org/bioproject:PRJNA1103701).
 Raw reads deposited as BioProject PRJNA1103701 and SRA experiments SRX24343897--SRX24343924 [@Terebratalia2024-tj].
 - **Gene sequences:** NCBI. mRNA sequences deposited with the accession numbers KT253961, PP860497--PP860521.

-## Competing interests

-The authors declare that they have no competing interests.

-## Funding

-The study was funded by the Michael Sars Centre core budget and by The European Research Council Community’s Framework Program Horizon 2020 (2014--2020) ERC grant agreement 648861 to AH.
-The animal collections were supported by a Meltzer Research Fund.
-BCV was funded by an EMBO Long-Term Fellowship (ALTF 74-2018) during the writing of this manuscript.

 ## Authors’ contributions